*All summaries written for personal use

 - Chin, Rita.
 The Crisis of Multiculturalism in Europe: A History (Princeton: Princeton University Press, 2017).

-- Groß-Fitzgibbon, B., Imperial Endgame: Britain’s Dirty Wars and the End of Empire.
+- Groß-Fitzgibbon, Benjamin, Imperial Endgame: Britain’s Dirty Wars and the End of Empire.
 New York: Palgrave MacMillan, 2011.

 - Ittmann, Karl.
 A Problem of Great Importance: Population, Race, and Power in the British Empire.
 Berkeley: University of California Press, 2013.